princessmaximacenter/MnM/README.md

 ## Usage

 Please see the supplied tutorial, vignettes, and documentation within R on how to properly use all functions.
-If you wish to familiarize yourself with `MnM`, the tutorial is the best starting point.
+If you wish to familiarize yourself with `MnM`, the tutorial is the best starting point (DataTutorial).
+For this purpose, you can download the ZIP of this github page (click <> Code, Download ZIP).

 RNA TPM-normalized count data and metadata of the reference cohort and test cohort can be obtained from ArrayExpress (accession E-MTAB-14038).
-The final resulting pre-trained models, which can be used to classify new incoming RNA-samples, can be obtained from Zenodo in the near future.
+The final resulting pre-trained models, which can be used to classify new incoming RNA-samples, can be obtained from Zenodo (https://zenodo.org/records/11575098).
+These models now are also capable of performing missing gene imputation, making them more user-friendly.
+Please note that RNA-transcript count rownames are required to be HGNC-symbols, ENSEMBL-IDs currently cannot be used.

 ## Contact